canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 </form>
 ```

-The user should be able to go back and forth between the _Sign Up_ page and the _Log In_
+The user should be able to go back and forth between the "_Sign Up_" page and the "_Log In_"
 page.
 We’ll do this by changing a `page` property to `"signup"` or `"login"`.

-We’ll also implement the _Log In_ form’s functionality.
-When a session is created,
-we’ll want to `POST` session data to `/api/session` and update `this.sessionPromise` accordingly.
+We’ll also implement the "_Log In_" form’s functionality.
+When a session is created, we’ll want to `POST` session data to `/api/session` and update `this.sessionPromise` accordingly.

 ### What you need to know